Mathematical Analysis of FLASH Effect Models Based on Theoretical Hypotheses: Results and Discussions

-Results show that the competition between oxygen and other cellular composition influence radiolytic oxygen consumption greatly when the initial oxygen concentration is low.
-The radiolytic oxygen consumption may not be regarded as constant, especially for low oxygen concentration conditions.
+As shown in \fref{fig:ROC_A}, the competition between oxygen and other cellular compounds influences radiolytic oxygen consumption greatly when the initial oxygen concentration is low ($<20 \mu$M for the parameters in this study).
+The radiolytic oxygen consumption cannot be regarded as a constant for different conditions of the cellular composition.